Hello, my name is Elliot Chernofsky. Since this is an "About Me" section, I should probably share a little bit about myself!

 Growing up, I always had a passion for science and technology, and after many many years of hard work and studying, I am finally working in a field that I have a huge passion for, Computer Science and Cybersecurity.
 In my spare time (if I can ever find any...)
 I enjoy delving into new fields of research and seeing the results and impact of my experiments.
 I prefer to know all of the "why" behind things rather than just being told something is because it is.

 I began my undergraduate studies at The University of South Florida in Tampa, Florida, with a major in Electrical Engineering.
 During my time there, I joined the computer security club (WCSC) out of interest in the topic and recommendation from a friend.
 It was there that I discovered the field that I currently work in and have spent many countless hours trying to get better at.
-This field is known as Vulnerability Research.
+This field is known as Vulnerability Research and Reverse Engineering.
+I have also found great joy in Reverse Engineering Malware and Exploit Development!

-I have since begun my graduate studies at The Georgia Institute of Technology with a major in Computer Science, as well as become a full time Vulnerability Researcher.
-I also serve in the Air National Guard as a Cyber Warfare Officer, as well as a Board Member of Veteran Security (VetSec), a group that is geared towards helping military members and veterans get into or progress further in the Cybersecurity field.
-Check us out here and if you are a member of the military and interested in joining, check out our slack!
+I then began my graduate studies at Georgia Tech with a major in Computer Science, as well as become a full time Vulnerability Researcher and CNO Developer.
+I also serve in the Air National Guard as a Cyber Warfare Officer, doing mostly CNO Dev and Malware Reverse Engineering, as well as server as a Board Member and Mentor of Veteran Security (VetSec), a group that is geared towards helping military members and veterans get into or progress further in the Cybersecurity field.
+Check us out here and if you are a member or veteran of the military and interested in joining, and be sure to check out our slack!

 I have written a few other blog posts that cover topics such as: Vulnerability Research, Reverse Engineering, Exploit Development, Computer Architecture, and Programming.
 These posts can be viewed here.